 Nope.
 I have seen what exposing things, later, after the fact, can do to a relationship.
 I think it would bring us some unnecessary trust issues that I think we’ve already conquered.
 I think that it would hurt him so much, seriously, that I may even lose him.
 So, now, I would not bring it up unless he asked.
 Now, if he asked me directly, I would be honest with him.
 But I don’t think he’ll ask me.
 I don’t think he wants me to tell him the truth.

 In retrospect, do you regret cheating on your husband?

 But also no, because I grew up so much from that.
 There were so many things I had to learn; as far as being a wife, being a mother, being a lady.
 It gave me a different perspective about dealing with clients, friends, or family, who are in this situation.
 I can relate on a different level now.
 Whereas before, I would have been like, “Nope!
 That’s wrong!”
-I would have been so judgmental and critical and have been in the past.
-So no. But that experience taught me a lot.
+I would have been so judgmental and critical, and have been in the past.
+So, no. That experience taught me a lot.